These guidelines help you implement the Google Wallet API within your apps or websites.

 Add to Google Wallet button

 The Add to Google Wallet button must call one of the Google Wallet API flows.
-These flows surface a screen where users can save event ticket to their Android-powered device.
+These flows surface a screen where users can save Generic pass to their Android-powered device.
 This button can be used in merchant apps, websites, emails, or SMS texts.

 AssetsDownload assets - EPS Download assets - SVG